DAEM007/nodejs-intermediate-test/README.md

 ## Simple Nodejs HTTP Server
 > This is a simple HTTP server built using Node.js core modules.
 The server listens on port 3000 and responds to different routes with specific messages or data.
+> *Thanks to kodecamp for the opportunity to learn*

 ### Installation
 1. Clone this repository to your local machine.